The exact minimum number of triangles in graphs of given order and size: Extremal families and preliminary tools

 \end{lemma} \begin{proof} Divide $n$ by $s$ with remainder: $n=s\ell +r$ with $r\in\{0,\dots,s-1\}$.
 Then the Tur\'an graph $T_s(n)$ has $r$ parts of size $\ell+1$ and $s-r$ parts of size $\ell$.
 Routine calculations show that

 For real $r\in [0,s-1]$, the quadratic function $r^2-rs$ has its minimum at $r=s/2$ and its maximum at $r=0$, giving the required bounds on~$t_s(n)$. \end{proof}

 Because of the gap in~\eqref{eq:Turan41fact}, the values of $k(2e/n^2)$ and $k(n,e)$ may be different when $e$ is slightly above a Tur\'an number.
-The following lemma implies, in particular, that this never occurs inside the proof of Theorem~\ref{strong} (where $t_{k-1}(n)+\Omega(n^2)<e\le t_k(n)$), and~(\ref{eq:c2}) holds with $k(2e/n^2)$ replaced by $k(n,e)$.
+The following lemma implies that this never occurs inside the proof of Theorem~\ref{strong}, where $t_{k-1}(n)+\Omega(n^2)<e\le t_k(n)$);~(\ref{eq:c2}) then holds with $k(2e/n^2)$ replaced by $k(n,e)$.